poissonconsulting/checkr/README.md

 #> Error: . must be a list
 ```

-The argument `x_name` can be used to define the name
+The argument `x_name` can be used to override the name.

 ``` r
 y %>% check_list(x_name = "y")